- Mortgages let you invest in a home; student loans, in yourself.

-Don’t take on too much mortgage debt.
+Don't take on too much mortgage debt.
 To decide how much money you can borrow, lenders look at your debt-to-income ratio.
 To get that number, add up your monthly debt payments and divide by your monthly income.
 The sweet spot for many lenders is between 36% and 42%—including your mortgage.
 This figure comes from information you'd get from your credit report and focuses only on debt payments relative to income.
 But just because a lender will let you borrow a certain amount of money doesn’t always mean it will be affordable.

 Borrow wisely: Defaulting on a mortgage, home equity loan, or HELOC comes with the risk of losing your home.

-There are two types of lenders for student loans: federal and private.
+There are 2 types of lenders for student loans: federal and private.

 If you're having trouble making the payments on private student loans, your lender may be willing to set up a graduated repayment plan or extend the life of your loan in order to reduce monthly payments.
 Both of these options increase the amount of interest you’ll pay on the loan over time.2